siddhantladdha/analog_daddy/README.md

 With all these different variants available, yet with certain shortcomings in each approach, I decided to start a more 'modern' and open implementation.
 But, thanks to these existing code-bases I don't have to reinvent the wheel and this serves as a good reference.

 4. [Mohamed Watfa's gmid toolkit in Python](https://github.com/medwatt/gmid): While I was trying to actively avoid writing the library, he has written something which works.
-I am in process of taking ideas from this toolkit.
-However, it currently does not support importing data from Cadence's Assembler and I have no clue how the numpy file is structured to use the functions.
-The author has updated with a new way to generate LUT recently (Nov 2 2023).
+A recent update made it possible for me to use `ngspice` binary directly for LUT generation and I now have a complete database of FreePDK45 devices.
+It took some basic scripting to make the LUT generated using the provided functions compliant with my LUT structure.
+Additionally, it got updated with new plots which look really beautiful!
+You can see the script I used for the conversion.
+[FreePDK45 LUT Generation](./docs/notebooks/freepdk_45nm_LUT_generation.ipynb)

 ## Roadmap